dgplacenames/rousay/README.md

 # Rousay Parish Place-Names
 Search and explore the places recorded in Volume 16 of the Orkney Ordnance Survey Object Name Books.
 The Name Books digitized at [Scotland'sPlaces](https://scotlandsplaces.gov.uk/) are a fantastic resource but searching them can be difficult.
 This map enables detailed searching and querying of a subset of that data.
-See the screenshots below for examples.
+See the screenshots below for examples. <i>I've made no attempt to correct transcription errors in the scraped text.</i>

 ## Features
 * Simple search